ps428/PythonProjects/Readme.md

 	This directory has Python for everybody Capstone project (with honours content).
 	Contains code for py4e course, taught by Dr. Charles Severance.

+...

+7) Estimators:
+		i) PI estimator: Used random numbers to estimate the value of PI in Python Language.
+The basic idea is to find a ration of points generated inside 				    the circle to the points inside the square and equate that to the areas of the respective figures.